terraform-provider-openstack/terraform-provider-openstack/website/docs/r/sharedfilesystem_share_access_v2.html.markdown

 * `access_type` - See Argument Reference above.
 * `access_to` - See Argument Reference above.
 * `access_level` - See Argument Reference above.
+* `access_key` - The access credential of the entity granted access.

 ## Import